Monash-Oxford pathway opportunity

 - You must adhere to the applicable academic rules and codes of conduct set by Oxford.

 - If your application is successful you will pay tuition and any other fees to Oxford each semester or term.
-You will also be eligible to apply for financial aid from Oxford (including scholarships and bursaries).
+You may also be eligible to apply for financial aid from Oxford (including scholarships and bursaries).
+We recommend you apply early.

 - If you receive an offer from Oxford it is your responsibility to apply for any necessary visa or travel documentation.
 Monash is not responsible for you meeting the obligations of any student visa.